JazzzFM/DocuMind/README.md

 ## 🚀 **Current Implementation Status**

-DocuMind is **production-ready** with all core features implemented and tested.
-Here's what's currently available:
+DocuMind is **100% complete and production-ready** with all features fully implemented, tested, and deployed.
+The system has achieved all project objectives and KPIs.

 ### ✅ **Completed Features**